UEA's Summer Schools provide residential opportunities for students to explore the University.

-The University has over a decade of experience in running Summer Schools, welcoming thousands of students to the campus.
+Since the Summer School programme was launched in 2000, we have welcomed thousands of students to the campus.
 Summer Schools are a fantastic experience for your students and their parents to experience university life.
 These aspiration raising events are filled with fun and informative sessions including academic tasters, sports workshops and social activities.

-The Summer Schools programme is one of the University of East Anglia's widening participation initiatives, funded by the University and established in 2000.
+The Summer School programme is one of the UEA's widening participation initiatives, completely funded by the university.
 It aims to widen participation into university and raise the aspirations of young people in Norfolk and Suffolk, especially those with no family history of participation in higher education.